davidohalloran/mention-tagger/README.md

-# Mention Tagger - Tag those friends facebook style
+# Mention Tagger - Tag those friends Facebook style

 Mention tagger is a jQuery plugin that is based on Kenneth Auchenbergs work on [jquery.mentionsInput](http://podio.github.com/jquery-mentions-input/).
 It takes a bog standard text box and pimps it out allow you to tag friends in the message.
-It has been changed quite heavily to work of using a space ' ' as the triggering character and have the list of friends to be the users facebook friends
+It has been changed quite heavily to work of using a space ' ' as the triggering character and have the list of friends to be the users Facebook friends

 ## Installation